 General

-A graphTraversal object represents a path through a graph specified by a sequence of connected “edge traversals,” each of which is represented by an edgeTraversal object (§3.31).
-For an example, see §3.30.6.
+A graphTraversal object represents a “graph traversal,” that is, a path through one or more graphs.
+A graph traversal is specified by a sequence of connected “edge traversals,” each of which is represented by an edgeTraversal object (§3.31).
+A graph traversal MAY span multiple graphs by including edge traversals that refer to edges whose target nodes belongs to different graphs than their source nodes.

-id property
+At any point in a graph traversal, the “current graph” is defined as follows: At the start of the graph traversal, the current graph is the graph object identified by the graphId property (§3.30.2) of the containing graphTraversal object.
+After any edge traversal that refers to an edge object (§3.29) whose targetGraphId (§3.29.6) differs from the current graph, the current graph becomes the graph identified by targetGraphId.

-A graphTraversal object MAY contain a property named id whose value is a string that uniquely identifies this graph traversal within its containing result object (§3.19).
+For an example, see §3.29.6.

 graphId property

-A graphTraversal object SHALL contain a property named graphId whose value is a string that equals the id property (§3.27.2) of the graph object (§3.27) being traversed.
+A graphTraversal object SHALL contain a property named graphId whose value is a string that equals the id property (§3.27.2) of the graph object (§3.27) in which the traversal starts.

-The value of graphId SHALL equal the id of a graph object that occurs in the graphs property (§3.19.13) of the containing result object (§3.19), or the id of a graph object that occurs in the graphs property (§3.11.14) of the containing run object (§3.11), or both (in which case the graph object in result.graphs takes precedence).
+The value of graphId SHALL equal the id of a graph defined at the run level in run.graphs (§3.11.14), or at the result level in the graphs property (§3.19.13) of the containing result object (§3.19), or both (in which case the graph object in result.graphs takes precedence).

 description property